Johnny Weir: Skating technique and influence

-Weir had two coaches in his competitive figure skating career, Priscilla Hill, who was, unlike many figure skating coaches, was "nurturing and gentle" and Russian Galina Zmievskaya, who had a different approach to coaching than Hill.
+Weir had two coaches in his competitive figure skating career, Priscilla Hill, who was, unlike many figure skating coaches, "nurturing and gentle" and Russian Galina Zmievskaya, who had a different approach to coaching than Hill.
 Hill trained Weir in pair skating to strengthen his skating and to focus on skills other than jumps.
 Zmievskaya had a more Russian approach and focused on "drill sergeant-like demands for discipline and rigor".

 Weir considered his style of figure skating artistic and classical and was known for his lyricism.
 He believed that his style was "a hybrid of Russian and American skating", which was brought out by hiring coaches from those countries and often caused conflicts with U.S. Figure Skating, as did many of his costume choices.
 He was instructed by Yuri Sergeev, a dancer for the St. Petersburg Ballet, taught himself the Russian language, conversing with Zmievskaya in Russian, and compared himself to Russian skater Evgeni Plushenko.
 In 2014, Weir designed Olympic gold medalist Yuzuru Hanyu's costume for his free skating program, worn during the Sochi Olympics.

 Weir's outspokenness caused conflict between him and U.S. Figure Skating.
 Weir was praised for being one of the few figure skaters who spoke his mind, even when he knew it would get him in trouble with federation officials and judges.
 The press, especially in the U.S., made much out of the rivalry between Weir and his fellow competitor and rival, Evan Lysacek.

 Broadcasting career

 In October 2013, Weir retired from competition and joined NBC as a figure skating analyst at the Sochi Olympics.
 He was teamed up with sports commentator Terry Gannon and fellow figure skater, Olympic gold medalist, and good friend Tara Lipinski; their instant comedic chemistry and harmony was a success and they have worked together ever since.
-They hosted the closing ceremonies in Pyeongchang, as well as for the 2020 Summer Olympics and for the 2022 Winter Olympics.
+They hosted the closing ceremonies in Pyeongchang, as well as for the 2020 Summer Olympics, the 2022 Winter Olympics, and the 2024 Summer Olympics.
 They also commentated for the 2018 Winter Olympics, as well as for the 2022 Winter Olympics.
 Weir's commentating style was met with mixed responses from figure skating fans and skaters.
 Weir named fellow figure skater and commentator Dick Button as an influence on his commentating style.

-Weir and Lipinski were fashion analysts and correspondants for the Oscars, dog shows, the Kentucky Derby, the Super Bowl, and the 2016 Summer Olympics.
+Weir and Lipinski were fashion analysts and correspondents for the Oscars, dog shows, the Kentucky Derby, the Super Bowl, and the 2016 Summer Olympics.
 Weir and Lipinski appeared on reality shows together and separately.
 He also appeared as a contestant on Dancing with the Stars in 2020.